 NNGS Metering Regulation: The Regulation which is provided for in the first sentence of paragraph 3 of Article 69 of the Law.

 Tariff Regulation: The Tariff Regulation for the Core Activities of the National Natural Gas System, in accordance with the process which has been approved in accordance with the procedure provided for in paragraph 1 of Article 88 of the Law.

+Natural Gas Trading Platform Regulations or Trading Platform Regulations: The Regulations issued by Hellenic Energy Exchange S.A. which are approved by RAE in accordance with the provisions of Law 4425/2016 under which natural gas transactions are entered into on the trading platform.

 EIC Code: Unique identification code of a participant in the European Internal Energy Market (IEM), which is granted by Local Issuing Offices, in accordance with the directory of the Network of Transmission System Operators (ENTSO-E).